-If resources are delineated at Deep Fox they would be close enough to the proposed FOXTROT mine development to provide additional feed to either extend the life of the overall operation or to facilitate a scaling-up for greater operational economies.
+The resources delineated at Deep Fox would be close enough to the proposed FOXTROT mine development to provide additional feed to either extend the life of the overall operation and/or to facilitate a scaling-up for greater operational economies.

-The geological model developed for the Foxtrot deposit (see Search Minerals Foxtrot PEA, April 28th, 2016) indicates that mineralization observed on surface also occurs at intersection depths (vertically below the surface) of at least 400m (mineralization is open at depth).
+The geological model developed for the Foxtrot deposit indicates that peralkaline volcanic rock hosted mineralization observed on surface also occurs at intersection depths (vertically below the surface) of at least 400m (mineralization is open at depth).
 At Foxtrot the mineralization, both higher and lower grades, dips at 70-90° towards the north and extends continuously from the surface to the deepest intersection; specific geological units can be followed from the surface to each progressively deeper drill hole.

-Like the Foxtrot Deposit, the Deep Fox REE prospect occurs in the Fox Harbour volcanic belt, is hosted by peralkaline felsic volcanic rocks and dips 70-90° towards the north.
+Like the Foxtrot Deposit, the Deep Fox REE deposit occurs in the Fox Harbour volcanic belt, is hosted by peralkaline felsic volcanic rocks and dips 70-90° towards the north.
 Twenty-three drill holes at Deep Fox indicate high CREE grades and significant widths both underground and on surface.
 These are similar to or higher than those found at Foxtrot.